 The graphs show the average daily maximum temperatures as well as the average nocturnal lows.
 It is quite visible that there are significant increases in temperatures in Europe, North America and Asia.
 In the Antarctic, on the other hand, the temperature development is almost constant, and even decreasing in recent years.

 Average daily maximum temperatures

 Both in the nights, as well as at daytime the temperatures rise noticeably over the past decades.
 But not only the average values change, also the extremes do.
 Based on the media reports, one might suspect that the weather extremes are larger in both directions.
 Warm months are getting warmer and cold months are getting colder.
 However, this does not seem to be the case.
 Whereas the warmest month between 1960 and 1970 in South America had an average temperature of 31.5°C, this peak has risen to around 33°C in recent years.
 In the other continents, the effects are even slightly lower.
 Since this is not a 10-year average, but the warmest month in 10 years, global warming does not seem to have a too dramatic impact on temperature extremes.

-More distinctive are the lowest night temperatures: in the coldest month between 1960 and 1970, the average daily low temperature was -4.4°C. In the last 20 years it wasn't even -2°C. Winters are less strict in almost all over the world.
+More distinctive are the lowest night temperatures: in the coldest month between 1960 and 1970, the average daily low temperature was -4.4°C in Europe.
+In the last 20 years it wasn't even -2°C. Winters are less strict in almost all over the world.
 The strongest increase of nighly temperatures has been recorded in North America.
 In the winter months 50 years ago, the nightly average temperature fell below -14°C in the monthly mean.
-In the last 10 years not a single month has reached an average value below -11°C.
+In the last years not a single month has reached an average value below -11°C.

 Data source: German Weather Service.
 Values edited, supplemented and averaged by continents.